google/cssi-labs/javaScript/labs/Magic-8-Ball/README.md

 ![](https://ih1.redbubble.net/image.315452798.7993/flat,800x800,075,f.u1.jpg)

 #### Background
 I promise you that once upon a time Magic 8 Balls were THE thing.
 If you had a yes or no question that needed answering, your Magic 8 Ball was there to save the day.
-Unfortunately, the Magic 8 Ball stock has gone way done, the demand is low, and the inventory is high.
+Unfortunately, the Magic 8 Ball stock has gone way down, the demand is low, and the inventory is high.
 As we all know, that's not a good place for a product to be.
 The Magic 8 Ball makers of the world have reached out to you to create a digital version of their product in hopes that once kids get a hold of the Magic 8 Ball on the computer, they'll want the real life one as well.

 #### Task
 You've been given the HTML for a basic Magic 8 Ball.
 Your job is to make sure that when you click on the Magic 8 Ball, it answers your question.
 Each time you click on it a different **random** phrase will come up.
 Some example responses are shown below.
 Choose at least ten of the responses and include them in your Magic 8 Ball.
 Feel free to include your own creative answers to people's questions.